web-deps/odom/docs/collections.md

 Used to specify which storage facility will be used for the caching.
 It has the following values:

-* "app": means the cache is going to be stored in the global variable `$createpp`.
+* "app": means the cache is going to be stored in the global variable `$App`.
 * "session": means the cache will be stored in session storage.

 #### `createNode`